-The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has outlined a two-pillar solution to address the tax challenges arising from the digitalisation of the global economy.
+The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has outlined a two pillar solution to address the tax challenges arising from the digitalisation of the global economy.

 Pillar One gives market jurisdictions new taxation rights over a share of the residual profits of the largest and most profitable multinational enterprises (MNEs) with a global turnover above EUR 20 billion and profitability above 10%.
-Given our current level of group turnover, we would not expect to fall within scope of this new taxing right now, but we will keep this under review.
+Given our current level of group turnover, we would not expect to fall within scope of this new taxing right now, but we continue to keep this under review.

 The Pillar Two framework is applicable to multinational businesses with consolidated revenues of at least EUR 750 million, and mandates a minimum effective tax rate of 15% on profits in all countries, to discourage the artificial shifting of profits from higher to lower-tax jurisdictions.

-Following the OECD's recommendations, many countries around the world are in the process of enacting the rules into their local legislation.
-Reckitt falls into the scope of these rules and has operations in countries where the tax rate is currently below 15%.
-Pillar Two framework will apply from 1 January 2024, and although we do not expect it to be material to the Group, it will present an increase in compliance burden.
+Following the OECD's recommendations, many countries around the world have enacted or are in the process of enacting the rules into their local legislation.